XinFinOrg/BlockDegree/content/cloud-computing/03_characteristics-of-cloud-computing.md

 - Users can access computing services via the cloud when they need to without interaction from the service provider.
 The computing services should be fully on-demand so that users have control and agility to meet their evolving needs

 #### 2. Broad network access:-
- - Cloud computing services are widely available via the network through users� preferred tools (e.g., laptops, desktops, smartphones, etc.).
+ - Cloud computing services are widely available via the network through users preferred tools (e.g., laptops, desktops, smartphones, etc.).

 #### 3. Resource pooling:-